 Here is the opinion of the creator of MySQL, Michael Widenius, about that: To be free ot not to be free.
 He proposed the creation of a "Fedora" for MySQL, an independent project free of any commercial attaches.

 MariaDB tends to take the place of MySQL.
-From the creator of MySQL, derived from MySQL 5.1 but is faster.
+From one of creators of MySQL, Michael Widenius, it is derived from MySQL 5.1 but is faster.
 Use InnoDB or XtraDB and adds features that Oracle provides only on the commercial version of MySQL.

 Wikipedia migrated from MySQL to MariaDB in 2013 and Linux distros do the same (Fedora in the 19 version, Suze in 12.3, Slackware in 14.1, Arch Linux in 2013.03), Red Hat in 7.
 Google uses (on thousand of servers) MariaDB and even contributes in its development.